The Story Behind Our Charcoal

 Because it tastes different, and we think that difference matters.

 There’s also the smoke.
-Not a lot - maplewood burns relatively clean - but enough to get into the meat and your clothes and honestly probably the ceiling tiles.
+Not a lot - our charcoal burns clean - but enough to get into the meat and your clothes and honestly probably the ceiling tiles.
 That smokiness isn’t something you can replicate with gas.
 It’s either there or it’s not.

 The Tradeoffs